 - Bold-faced font is used for directory names, while unbolded font is used for file names.
-Where no pattern for directory or file name construction is specified, example names are shown in italics. - The asterisk "\" is a 'wild card'.
-In Table 2B-1 browse[\\] means that "browse" or any directory name starting with "browse\" is acceptable.
-See Section 6C for restrictions on directory and file names. - o Square brackets "[]" identify variable parts of file or directory names.
-For example, readme[\\].txt in Table 2B-1 means that the file name beginning with "readme" may be lengthened with any character string that begins with an underscore "."
+Where no pattern for directory or file name construction is specified, example names are shown in italics. - o The asterisk "" indicates that any text may be substituted.
+In Table 2B-1 browse[] means that "browse" or any directory name starting with "browse" is acceptable.
+See Section 6C for restrictions on directory and file names. - Square brackets "[]" identify variable parts of file or directory names.
+For example, readme[].txt in Table 2B-1 means that the file name beginning with "readme" may be lengthened with any character string that begins with an underscore "".
+Using an underscore for readability is a common practice, but a hyphen or any other legal file name character could be used.